MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/phaser-io.md

 ## Setup code

-Start by copying and pasting the following code into **Index.html**.
+Start by copying and pasting the code that follows into `Index.html`.

 ```html
 <!doctype html>